HB 412 passed and signed into law!

-Currently, 31 states require state licensure for Board Certified Behavior Analysts (BCBAs); however, Georgia is not one of those states.
+Currently, 33 states require state licensure for Board Certified Behavior Analysts (BCBAs).
+Georgia is on track to add to that number with the passing of HB 412.

 Licensure is necessary to accomplish these two major goals outlined by the Association for Professional Behavior Analysts: